VerifyMe to Participate in the 2022 Virtual Growth Conference Presented by Maxim Group LLC and hosted by M-Vest

-ROCHESTER, N.Y., March 17, 2022 /PRNewswire/ -- VerifyMe, Inc. VRME ("VerifyMe," "we," "our," or the "Company"), providing brand owners with authentication, supply chain monitoring and data rich consumer engagement features using unique smartphone readable codes on their products, announced today that they will be presenting at the Virtual Growth Conference, presented by Maxim Group LLC and hosted by M-Vest, on March 28th - 30th from 9:00 a.m. - 5:00 p.m.
+ROCHESTER, N.Y. – March 17, 2022 – VerifyMe, Inc. VRME (“VerifyMe,” “we,” “our,” or the “Company”), providing brand owners with authentication, supply chain monitoring and data rich consumer engagement features using unique smartphone readable codes on their products, announced today that they will be presenting at the Virtual Growth Conference, presented by Maxim Group LLC and hosted by M-Vest, on March 28th – 30th from 9:00 a.m. – 5:00 p.m.
 ET.

 During this virtual conference, investors will hear from executives from a wide range of sectors including Biotech, Clean Energy, Electric Vehicles, Financial Services, Fintech & REITS, Gaming & Entertainment, Healthcare, Healthcare IT, Infrastructure, Shipping and Technology/Media/Telecom.
 The conference will feature company presentations, fireside chats, and roundtable discussions with CEOs moderated by Maxim Research Analysts.